Wingysam/discordjs-bot-guide/other-guides/hosting-on-glitch.md

 * Choose either Github or Facebook to login.
 * Yeah ok the project is now yours.

-Toldja this shit was simple.
+Toldja this stuff was simple.

 ## Configure the Project